-First of all, human life is sacred, a gift from God that bears His image.
+First of all, all human life is sacred, a gift from God that bears His image.
 Since God created us, He—and He alone—is the Author of our lives.
 Therefore, only God may determine when a person’s life will end.
-Because made in God’s image, every person’s life has equal, inherent worth and dignity.
+Because we are made in God’s image, every person’s life has equal, inherent worth and dignity.
 The “quality-of-life” mindset can lead to a judgment that a person’s life is of such “low quality” that he or she would be better off dead than living.
 This must be rejected.
 A person must not kill him/herself by act or omission.
 Human life, in all its stages and in all circumstances, must be defended and protected.

 When a patient enters the hospital, there are many decisions that need to be made.
 While every illness cannot be cured, every patient must be cared for and treated with respect.
-When decisions need to be made on medical treatment, medication, a procedure or an operation, the “ordinary” versus “extraordinary means” standard should be applied.
+When decisions need to be made on medical treatment, medication, a procedure, or an operation, the “ordinary” versus “extraordinary means” standard should be applied.
 At a minimum, no one should be deprived of basic care, including food and water, hygiene, a comfortable environment, or effective, available medical treatments.
-Any act or omission which of itself or by intention causes the death of the patient should never be considered “medical care,” but is euthanasia.
+Any act or omission, which of itself or by intention causes the death of the patient, should never be considered “medical care,” but is euthanasia.

 What about common treatments offered to those with a serious illness?
 For example, what about a ventilator, chemotherapy, or an operation?